marchaefner/jedit-AnchoredSelection/README.md

   * Statusbar widget: Re/Unloading the plugin does not remove the widget or its handlers, i.e. unloading does not actually work.
 This needs a crafty workaround due to jEdits wanting statusbar implementation.
   * Changing keyboard shortcuts for overridden actions must be done in the overridden action set ("Builtin Commands - anchored selection compatible").
-  * Statusbar widget: Does not appear anywhere in jEdit 4.5.2 - needs investigation.

 ### TODOs
   * general code cleanup